NamanGoel2024/DevOps-Portfolio/01-Linux/readme.md

                    -C : used to print after and before lines from matched line ex- grep -nC 2 command text.txt
                          it will print 2 lines after and before the matched line

+28. du : disk usage
+              It tells the size of directories
+              Commands:
+                                  -m : set the size to Megabyte -g : set the size to Gigabyte -h : set the size to human readable size

+29. df : disk free
+            It tells information about disks or disk usage
+             Commands: -h : same working as in du
+30. history : every command is mesmorised into memory.
+It shows the history of every command you have entered.
+                     !15 : would print 15th command you have ran
+                    It can be used with grep through piping if you are trying to find any commnad and you remember only some part of it.
+31. ps (process status) : tells the status of process ran by user ps ax : tells all process status ps axww : fit to window as some processes all very long

+32. kill : terminates the process
+             kill or kill -SIGKILL or kill -9 <pid> : is gentler way to kill process kill -15 : is brute force method or force quit kill -l : we can see all options
+33. killall : if there are multiple same processes running we can use single killall command to kill processes. killall -kill <name_of_process>